Best LinkedIn Analytics Tools 2026: Which Metrics Actually Drive Inbound Leads?

 Do I need LinkedIn Sales Navigator to access analytics?

 No for basic analytics (native LinkedIn provides free profile/content metrics).
 Yes for advanced features like "who viewed your profile," detailed search analytics, and Social Selling Index tracking.
 Sales Navigator costs $100/month.
-Alternative: ConnectSafely ($39/month) tracks authority-building metrics without requiring Sales Navigator, making it more affordable for most B2B professionals.
+Alternative: ConnectSafely (from USD $10/month) tracks authority-building metrics without requiring Sales Navigator, making it more affordable for most B2B professionals.

 How do I track LinkedIn analytics for free?

 LinkedIn's native analytics are free and include follower growth, page views, post performance, and audience demographics.
 Planable notes limitations: "LinkedIn's native analytics provide only surface-level insights" with no automated reporting or multi-account dashboards.
 Check your SSI score for free at linkedin.com/sales/ssi.
-For deeper insights, third-party tools start at $39/month (ConnectSafely, AuthoredUp).
+For deeper insights, third-party tools start from USD $10/month (ConnectSafely, AuthoredUp).

 What LinkedIn metrics should I track for B2B lead generation?